thiago-santos-it/xavier-xml/README.md

 </tags>
 ```

-- Improved interpretation of smart pointers (Box, Rc, Arc, ...) within field chains, enabling greater flexibility.
+- Enhanced handling of smart pointers (Box, Rc, Arc, ...) within field chains, providing greater flexibility.
+- Changes in element naming for a more conventional approach.

-> This is a new lib so please report all bugs and help us!
+> This still new lib so please report all bugs and help us!

-# Who is Xavier?

-Introducing Xavier: A Simplified XML Parsing Library **Inspired** by Serde.
-Why Xavier?
-Well... it starts with X, and it's the first name that came out of my mind, nothing else.

-Xavier is a lightweight and versatile XML parsing library designed to streamline the process of handling XML data with ease and efficiency.

-While speed is a consideration in Xavier's design, it's important to emphasize that raw speed isn't its primary goal.
-Instead, Xavier prioritizes ease of use and ergonomic design, aiming to simplify XML parsing tasks within Rust applications without sacrificing reliability or developer experience.

-**It must be used in relatively small xml because it stores all data in memory.**

-> **Note 1:** UTF-16 is not supported yet.
-Hard work!
-PR's are welcome.

-> **Note 2:** Our DOM implementation (WIP) aims to stick closely to the original specs, but achieving a perfect match is tough because of differences in how concepts are handled between the specs and Rust.

-# Why not extend Serde?

-Someone already did that, but I prefer to start from scratch.
-Besides, since Xavier focuses specifically on XML parsing, I believe it should be simpler and more tailored to that purpose.

 # Examples